Professional liability vs. errors and omissions insurance

 No matter the name, this coverage protects you from lawsuits if you make a work mistake, fail to complete a project, miss a deadline, or are accused of professional negligence.

 Businesses that provide professional services typically need professional liability / errors and omissions coverage because those services come with risks.
 A client could hold your business liable for:

 - Work oversights or errors

 If these professional mistakes result in financial losses for a client, they could sue to recoup expenses.
 Professional liability / E&O insurance helps cover:

 - Settlements or judgments

 Even if there was nothing wrong with the quality of your work, a difficult or dissatisfied client could sue your business over a perceived problem.
-That means you'll likely win the case if it goes to court, but you'll still have to pay for a legal defense and court costs.
-Without E&O insurance, that could represent a major financial difficulty for your business.
+In that case, you might win the lawsuit but still have to pay attorney fees and court costs out of pocket.
+Without professional liability and errors and omissions insurance, a lawsuit could present a major financial difficulty for your business.

-Complete Insureon’s easy online application today to compare quotes for general liability and other kinds of insurance from top-rated U.S. carriers.
+Our easy online application lets you compare quotes for professional liability insurance from top-rated U.S. insurers.
 Once you find the right policy, you can begin coverage in less than 24 hours.